|2659||Emerin (L12) Antibody||

 Polyclonal antibodies are produced by immunizing animals with a synthetic peptide corresponding to residues surrounding Ala212 of human Emerin.
 Antibodies are purified by peptide affinity chromatography.

 Emerin is a broadly expressed integral protein of the nuclear inner membrane (1).
 It contains a LEM domain and binds to several nuclear proteins, such as BAF (barrier-to-autointegration factor) and A- and B-type lamins, which are important in nuclear functions (2-5).
 Emerin may regulate gene expression through binding to other transcriptional regulators (6,7).
 Emerin binds to β-catenin and inhibits its nuclear accumulation (8).
-Recent studies demonstrate that Emerin is required for HIV-1 infectivity (9).
-Mutations in Emerin are a major cause of Emery-Dreifuss muscular dystrophy (EDMD), a disorder characterized by progressive skeletal muscle weakening (10).
+Recent studies demonstrate that emerin is required for HIV-1 infectivity (9).
+Mutations in the gene encoding emerin (EMD) are a major cause of Emery-Dreifuss muscular dystrophy (EDMD), a disorder characterized by progressive skeletal muscle weakening (10).